openpreserve/scape-fcrepo4-planmanagement/README.md

 </context-param>
 ```

-*  Add "eu.scape_project.resource" to the init parameter in order for Jersey to discover the new Endpoint
+*  Add "eu.scape_project.resource" to the init parameter in order for Jersey to discover the new endpoint

 ```xml
 <init-param>